 Potted bulbs: Hyacinth, Narcissus, Muscari: early spring in the garden!

-The something special about narcissus, hyacinths and Muscari.
+There is something special about narcissus, hyacinths and Muscari.
 They need a period of cold in order to flower.
 So if you want to enjoy them earlier than the normal flowering months (from March to May), the grower has to perform two tricks.
 First the (dry) bulbs need to spend a few weeks in low temperatures of between 5 and 10°C. Then the growers plant them in pots, and they are ‘forced’ in greenhouses at considerably higher temperatures as if spring has arrived.
 The plants then flower in February, tricked into thinking that it’s already spring.

 The pot hyacinth is a beautifully scented plant in pink, white, blue, purple, salmon or pale yellow.
 The individual flowers on the stems are called claws.
 The pot narcissus also comes in a wide number of varieties, ranging from beautifully scented spray narcissi to flowers with everything from very small to gigantic trumpets, as well as double flowered varieties.
 The most important colours are yellow and white.
 We also see a lot of bicoloured varieties, on which the flower contains salmon pink and orange.
 The Muscari or grape hyacinth is a small, grape-shaped flower, usually blue.
 However, there are also white or purple ‘grapes’ and there are also crested grape hyacinths.
 Muscari is one of the most fabulous potted bulb products, and has a light musk scent, as is reflected in the name Muscari.